Laos27/deep-learning-challenge/README.md

     - ASK_AMT—Funding amount requested

 #### What variable(s) should be removed from the input data because they are neither targets nor features?
-- The 'EIN' and 'NAME' columns were removed
+The 'EIN' and 'NAME' columns were removed.

 ### Compiling, Training, and Evaluating the Model